-It’s safe to say that no matter where you decide to go for dinner if fries are on the menu, you’ve won the dinner game.
+It’s safe to say that no matter where you decide to go for dinner, if fries are on the menu, you’ve won the dinner game.
 Whether at a dive bar or fancy restaurant, it’s hard to deny the irresistible taste of a fried, crispy potato paired with a smooth dipping sauce.
-We’ve done all of the heavy lifting and tried some clutch spots in downtown Jersey City for French fries (it was a hard task, but someone had to do it) — see where we went on our French fries tour of downtown Jersey City:
+We’ve done all of the heavy lifting and tried some clutch spots in downtown Jersey City for French fries (it was a hard task, but someone had to do it).
+Read on to see where we went on our French fries tour of downtown Jersey City.

 Diesel and Duke | 389 Monmouth Street

 (Photo credit: @eatdiesel)

 Yes, when you think Diesel and Duke you think burgers – but did you know that when it comes to the french fries at the gem, patrons can opt for regular, cheese, poutine, or cajun – and they’re all delish.
 Oh, and when you’re done, treat yourself to the fried Oreos!
 Everything here is fresh and on point.